 3: Alexander The Great

 One of the main strategies of Alexander The Great was relying on his skilled soldiers.
 He put his trust and faith in them.
 He also was a leader who anticipated enemy movements.
-He would study the possibilities the enemy may attempt, and he would counter them.
+And, he would study the possibilities the enemy may attempt, and he would counter them.
 This is how he built one of the largest kingdoms in the world.

 2: Napoleon Bonaparte